uqlibrary/technology-training/OpenRefine/openrefine.md

 ### Reorganising the data

-You can **reorder the columns** by clicking the drop-down menu at the top of the first column (labelled ‘All’), and choosing `Edit columns > Reorder / remove columns …`
+You can **reorder and remove columns** by clicking the drop-down menu at the top of the first column (labelled ‘All’), and choosing `Edit columns > Reorder / remove columns…`.

 You can then drag and drop column names to reorder the columns, or remove columns completely if they are not required.
+For example, move the `Publisher` column closer to the beginning, and remove the `ISSNs` column.

 You can also **sort the rows** by clicking on the drop-down menu for the column you want to sort on, and choosing `Sort`.The sorting is not permanent, and a new `Sort` drop-down menu appears at the top, which allows you to modify the current sort, remove it, or make the sort permanent.